Home > Online Learning > Courses / Degrees/ Certificates > Course Types

 Some courses combine web-based instruction with online class sessions using Blackboard Collaborate, a virtual classroom meeting space.
 Students “attend” class at regularly scheduled days and times, but at a distance, using their computers, tablets, or mobile devices.
 Students must have reliable access to the Internet and be competent with computers, email, and other technology.
 Check individual course descriptions for specific requirements or contact the individual instructor with questions.

-NVCC distance courses can be accessed anywhere and anytime via the Internet and a Web browser (e.g. Firefox, Internet Explorer, Chrome).
-Things to consider when choosing a distance course include the following:
+NVCC online courses can be accessed anywhere and anytime via the Internet and a Web browser (e.g. Firefox, Internet Explorer, Chrome).
+Things to consider when choosing an online course include the following:

-Find out which NVCC courses are offered in a distance format.
+Find out which NVCC courses are offered in an online format.

 Traditional courses are in-person courses offered either on-site at an NVCC campus or at other designated locations (e.g. military base, hospital).
 A college instructor meets on a regular schedule with a group of students.
 All attendance is at a specified location and a specified time.
 Occasionally an assignment may require technology or internet access.
 Testing is done primarily during class time.
 Traditional courses are offered at each of the NVCC campuses.